spdx/spdx-online-tools/README.md

     ```

 6. (Optional) If you want to use the license submittal feature or check license feature, follow the below step(s):
-    * Install redis server on your local machine.
+    * Install Redis server on your local machine.

         **For Linux users**

-        * Use the command `sudo apt-get install redis-server` to install the redis server.
+        * Use the command `sudo apt-get install redis-server` to install the Redis server.

         **For Mac users**

-        * Install the redis by running the command
+        * Install the Redis by running the command

             `brew install redis`.
-        * If you want to run redis whenever your computer starts then run
+        * If you want to run Redis whenever your computer starts then run

             `ln -sfv /usr/local/opt/redis/*.plist ~/Library/LaunchAgents`.

-        * To run the redis server use
+        * To run the Redis server use

             `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.redis.plist`.
-        * To test if the redis is working run the command `redis-cli ping`.
+        * To test if the Redis is working run the command `redis-cli ping`.
 If it returns `Pong` then you are good to go.

         **For Windows users**

-        * Download the redis server from [here](https://github.com/microsoftarchive/redis/releases) and install it.
+        * Download the Redis server from [here](https://github.com/microsoftarchive/redis/releases) and install it.

-    * Make sure redis server is running and keep it running until you are done using the license submittal or check license feature.
+    * Make sure Redis server is running and keep it running until you are done using the license submittal or check license feature.

-        *The redis is used to store the license text of license present on the SPDX License List.
-For the very first time it may take a while to build the license on the redis server.*
+        *The Redis is used to store the license text of license present on the SPDX License List.
+For the very first time it may take a while to build the license on the Redis server.*

-        *SPDX License Matcher matches the license text input by the user(via license submittal form) against the data present on the redis to find for duplicate and near matches.*
+        *SPDX License Matcher matches the license text input by the user(via license submittal form) against the data present on the Redis to find for duplicate and near matches.*

 7. Start the application.